cran-task-views/Epidemiology/Epidemiology.md

   a variety of formats is supported, including: 'HTML', 'LaTeX', and 'Excel'.
 - `r pkg("EpiStats")`: Measures of association and impact for case control studies and cohort studies.
+- `r pkg("EpiForsk")`: Collection of functions used by the Department of Epidemiological Research at Statens Serum Institut, Denmark.

 ## Data